J.W. Harris (bull rider): 2013 season

-On Friday night, December 13, at the NFR, in Round 9, Harris tied for first place and won his fourth World Bull Riding Championship.
+On Friday night, December 13, at the NFR, in Round 9, Harris tied for 1st place and won his fourth bull riding world championship.
 Harris rode the bull Little Shyster for 87.5 points to tie with Trevor Kastner's ride on the bull Fire Show.
 Harris earned $16,677 to bring his season total to $214,067.
-His NFR total earnings after Round 9 were $83,684, which put him in first place.
+His NFR total earnings after Round 9 were $83,684, which put him in 1st place.
 He placed second in the aggregate with 518.5 points for six rides.

 The winner of the last two rounds prior to Round 9, Cody Teel, came in fifth in Round 9 with a 77.5 point score on the bull Seminole Wind.
 Teel led the aggregate with 575 points for seven rides.
 No one would have been able to catch him in Round 10, so he won the NFR Average title.
 Since Teel was second in the World Standings counting season and NFR earnings with $165,179, he could not have earned enough in Round 10 to catch Harris.
 Thus, Harris was declared the winner after Round 9, even though there was one round remaining.
 After Round 10, Harris won total earnings of $252,829, clearly the outstanding winner.
-Harris matched another record with Don Gay, this time by becoming the first bull rider to win four world championships since Don Gay, 1979–1981.
+Harris matched another record with Don Gay, this time by becoming the first bull rider to win four world championships since Don Gay.